IBM/dbb-git-migration-modeler/docs/03-Configuration.md

             value: "AMODE(31)"
 ~~~~

 Where *CBLCICSDB2*, *CBLDB2* and *CBLCICS* represent configurations with specific properties.
-These types should be defined in the [Types Configurations file](../samples/typesConfigurations.yaml) accordingly, for instance:
+These types need to be defined in the [Types Configurations file](../samples/typesConfigurations.yaml) accordingly, for instance:

 ~~~~YAML
 typesConfigurations: